 John Schwarz, PhD – Director of Biostatistics

-Dr. Schwarz currently serves as the Director of Biostatistics for the Rocky Mountain Poisons and Drug Center.
+Dr. Schwarz currently serves as the Director of Biostatistics for the Rocky Mountain Poison & Drug Center.
 His team supports the RADARS® System programs through biostatistics, data management and scientific development.
-The team is responsible for designing and maintaining databases, drafting and reviewing study protocols and statistical analysis plans, providing analysis or consultation on analysis of the RADARS®, and advising the direction if data collection systems.
+The team is responsible for designing and maintaining databases, drafting and reviewing study protocols and statistical analysis plans, providing analysis or consultation on analysis of the RADARS® System data, and advising the direction of data collection systems.

 Dr. Schwarz received his PhD from the University of North Carolina at Chapel Hill in biostatistics.
 His focus was on methodology related to genetics and epidemiology.
 While completing his degree, he worked with a private company that supported several NIH funded epidemiologic studies related to various health outcomes measuring different biomarkers as well as industry initiated pharmacological clinical trials.

-After receiving his PhD, he went on to lead analytic teams in improving complex data collection methods, advanced analytics and exploratory analysis in the biotech field improving product performance.
+After receiving his PhD, Dr. Schwarz went on to lead analytic teams in improving complex data collection methods, advanced analytics, and exploratory analysis in the biotech field, ultimately improving product performance.
 These teams helped reduce testing time in products, improved selection criteria in advancement and supported a large organizational effort in standardizing analytic practices.

-Dr. Schwarz joined Rocky Mountain Poisons and Drug Center in 2016 initially began leading a team specifically supporting the RADARS® System and recently took over the biostatistics responsibilities across the research organization.
+Dr. Schwarz joined Rocky Mountain Poison & Drug Center in 2016, initially leading a team specifically supporting the RADARS® System.
+He was recently promoted to Director of Biostatistics, assuming responsibilities across the organization.